 Modular Origami Robots

-One Module of MoriMori, an origami robot that is modular, merges the benefits of these two approaches and eliminates some of their drawbacks.
+One Module of MoriMori, a modular origami robot, merges the benefits of these two approaches and eliminates some of their drawbacks.
 The presented prototype has the quasi-2D profile of an origami robot (meaning that it is very thin) and the flexibility of a modular robot.
 By developing a small and symmetrical coupling mechanism with a rotating pivot that provides actuation, each module can be attached to another in any formation.
 Once connected, the modules can fold up into any desirable shape.

 References